BehaviorTree/btcpp_website/docs/guides/blackboard_reference.md

 `LoopNode` decorator, that modifies "in-place" a vector of objects.

-## Blackboard entries as Share pointers
+## Method 1: Blackboard entries as Share pointers

 For the sake of simplicity, we will consider an object that is expensive to copy, called **Pointcloud**.